-The ATP liability to retirees has changed by SEK 5,658 million because of changes in pension amounts other than indexation (see Note 14, Table C).
+Of ATP points earned during one year, only a minor portion will have impact on future pensions.
+The portion expected to contribute to higher pensions has been reported as the estimated value of ATP points earned in Note 14, Table B. However, all contributions to the ATP pension add to the estimated pension liability.
+The last year in which ATP points may be earned is 2017.
+This means that pension contributions, except for administratively caused discrepancies, will not be as great as pension credit earned until 2018.
 Paid-in contributions for ATP exceed the value of ATP pension points earned.
 The explanation for this difference is that in the ATP system, pension credit is often earned relatively early in working life.
 Individuals aged 55 who are already past their 15 best pay-in years (and who have worked for at least 30 years) cannot increase their ATP pension at all, even if they keep working and paying contributions until age 65.
 This situation illustrates one of the disincentives of the ATP system for older members of the work force to contribute to the labour supply.
-Of ATP points earned in 2009, only a minor portion will have impact on future pensions.
-The portion expected to contribute to higher pensions has been reported as the estimated value of ATP points earned (SEK 947 million).
-However, all contributions to the ATP pension add to the estimated pension liability.
-The last year in which ATP points may be earned is 2017.
-This means that pension contributions, except for administratively caused discrepancies, will not be as great as pension credit earned until 2018.28